LedgerHQ/ledger-live-desktop/README.md

 cd tests/docker-electron-webdriver/ && docker-compose up --build
 ```

-You can point VNCViewer to `localhost::5900` to check what is happening in the container.
+You can point VNCViewer to `localhost::5900` to check what is happening in the container. `secret` is the password.
 Then you can launch tests.
 ```bash
 yarn spectron